-- Contact your surgeon or anaesthetist
+- Contact your Surgeon or Anaesthetist

 - Contact your GP

 - Go to the nearest Emergency Centre

 - Ring Health Direct on 1800 022 222

-Anaesthesia and Your Procedure
+Anaesthesia and your Procedure

-Almost all surgical procedures require some form of anaesthesia that will be administered by a qualified and registered anaesthetist.
-The anaesthetist will see you after you have been admitted and before your procedure commences.
-Your surgeon will inform you if the anaesthetist may need to review you before your admission date.
+Almost all surgical procedures require some form of anaesthesia that will be administered by a qualified and registered Anaesthetist.
+The Anaesthetist will see you after you have been admitted and before your procedure commences.
+Your Surgeon will inform you if the Anaesthetist may need to review you before your admission date.

 Please complete the Patient Health History Form as fully detailed as possible.
-Your anaesthetist will rely on the information provided to assess your specific anaesthetic requirements.
+Your Anaesthetist will rely on the information provided to assess your specific anaesthetic requirements.
 Anaesthesia is an important part of your procedure and the information you provide assists in minimising risks and may influence the type of anaesthetic used.
 Please take special care to detail:

-- All medications you are taking, the dosage and how often you are taking the medications including: complementary (herbal/ alternative/vitamins) medicines - For women, if you are taking an oral contraceptive or hormone - Any serious medical problems such as heart disease, asthma, or diabetes - Any allergies or drug sensitivities - Use of recreational drugs, tobacco, or alcohol - Past anaesthetic experiences and/or immediate family experiences - Loose or broken teeth, caps, plates, implants, or dentures - Height and weight used to determine your Body Mass Index (BMI).
+- All medications you are taking, the dosage and how often you are taking the medications including: complementary (herbal/ alternative/vitamins) medicines - For women, if you are taking an oral contraceptive or hormone therapy - Any serious medical problems such as heart disease, asthma, or diabetes - Any allergies or drug sensitivities - · Use of recreational drugs, tobacco, or alcohol - Past anaesthetic experiences and/or immediate family experiences - · Loose or broken teeth, caps, plates, implants, or dentures - Height and weight used to determine your body mass index (BMI).
 There is a higher risk of anaesthetic and post-operative complications associated with patients who have a high BMI.
-For your safety.
-Sir John Monash Private Hospital has a strict admission policy regarding BMI.
+For your safety, The Eye Hospital has a strict admission policy regarding BMI.
 Please be aware that your procedure may need to be cancelled if your BMI is too high.
 If you have any concerns about this, please contact us prior to your admission.